Are you currently struggling to create a simple email signup form within WordPress? Also, one that not only looks great but is also GDPR compliant?

 Once located “install” and “activate” the Mailchimp Addon.

-Step 3: Now that the Mailchimp addon is “Activated”, go to “WPForms” then click “Add New” to create a brand new form.
+Step 3: Now that the Mailchimp addon is “Activated”, go to “WPForms” click “Add New”.
+Here you will create a brand new form.

 Once you have done that, locate the “Newsletter Sign up Form”.

 You will see that WPForms has created a simple Newsletter Signup Form.